 - Talent Management

-Talent management also has HR managers who focus on workforce planning and management.
+The talent management group is also home to HR practitioners who focus on workforce planning and management.
 This area includes succession planning and retention efforts across the business, from the C-suite on down.
 When an employee resigns, retires, is fired or laid off, gets sick, or dies, the workforce planning team kicks into action.

 - Compensation and Benefits

-In smaller companies the compensation and benefits roles can often be handled by a single HR professional, but companies with a larger workforce will typically split up the duties.
+In smaller companies the compensation and benefits roles can often be overseen by one or two human resources professionals, but companies with a larger workforce will typically split up the duties.
 HR functions in compensation include evaluating the pay practices of competitors and establishing the compensation structure.
-The compensation department is also responsible for creating job descriptions in tandem with department managers, as well as succession planning.
+The compensation department is also responsible for creating job descriptions in tandem with department managers, as well as working with talent management on succession planning.

-On the benefits side, HR practitioners can be responsible for negotiating group health coverage rates with insurance carriers or coordinating with the company’s 401(k) administrator.
-Payroll is also part of the compensation and benefits area of HR, but many companies choose to outsource this function to a bookkeeper or payroll service provider.
+On the benefits side, HR practitioners are typically responsible for functions such as negotiating group health coverage rates with insurance carriers or coordinating with the company’s 401(k) administrator.
+Of course, payroll is also part of the compensation and benefits area of HR, but many companies choose to outsource this function to a bookkeeper or payroll service provider.
 Those that don’t generally put payroll practitioners in a separate team that works on the tactical process of generating payroll, with the compensation team focusing mainly on planning and strategy.

 - Training and Development

-Every company wants to see its employees thrive, which means providing them with all of the tools they need to succeed.
-These tools aren’t necessarily physical like laptops, software or tools for a particular trade; they can include new employee orientation, leadership training, personal and professional development, and managerial training.
-Training and development (sometimes called learning and development) is an integral component of the HR team.
-Depending on the type of employee role played at the company, the training team might be responsible for building out instructional programs that have a direct impact on the success of the business.
+Every company wants to see its employees thrive, which means providing them with all the tools they need to succeed.
+These tools aren’t necessarily physical such as laptops, job-related software, or tools for a particular trade; they can include new employee orientation, leadership training programs, personal and professional development, and managerial training.
+Training and development (sometimes called learning and development) is an integral part of the HR team.
+Depending on the type of employee role played at the company, the training team might be responsible for building out instructional programs that have a direct effect on the success of the business.
 Today, many colleges and universities offer degrees in training and development; an instructional design degree would also be helpful in this role.

 - HR Compliance

-Compliance is a critical component of any HR department.
-Employment and labor laws can be highly complex, and having a team devoted to monitoring this ever-changing landscape is essential to keeping companies out of trouble with federal, state and local governments’ laws.
-When a business is out of compliance it can result in applicants or employees filing claims based on discriminatory hiring and employment practices or hazardous working conditions.
-The compliance team must fully understand employment laws such as the Fair Labor Standards Act (FLSA), the Family Medical Leave Act (FMLA), Title VII of the Civil Rights Act of 1964, the National Labor Relations Act of 1935, and dozens of other rules and regulations.
+Legal and regulatory compliance is a critical component of any HR department.
+Employment and labor laws are highly complex, and having a team devoted to monitoring this ever-changing landscape is essential to keeping companies out of trouble with federal, state, and local governments’ laws.
+When a business is out of compliance, it can result in applicants or employees filing claims based on discriminatory hiring and employment practices or hazardous working conditions.
+The compliance practitioner or team must fully understand employment laws such as the Fair Labor Standards Act (FLSA), the Family Medical Leave Act (FMLA), Title VII of the Civil Rights Act of 1964, the National Labor Relations Act of 1935, and dozens of other rules and regulations.

 - Workplace Safety

-Of course, every company wants to provide a safe place to work for its employees, and the Occupational Safety and Health Act of 1970 (OSHA) actually mandates that employers provide a safe working environment for its workers.
-A large focus area for HR is developing and supporting safety training and maintaining federally mandated logs if injuries or fatalities happen at work.
-In addition, this department often works hand-in-hand with benefits specialists to manage the company’s Workers Compensation filings.
+Of course, every company wants to provide a safe place to work for its employees, and the Occupational Safety and Health Act of 1970 (OSHA) actually mandates that employers provide a safe working environment for their workers.
+A large focus area for HR is developing and supporting safety training and maintaining federally mandated logs in the event injuries or fatalities happen at work.
+In addition, this department often works hand-in-hand with benefits specialists to manage the company’s Workers’ Compensation filings.